lost-egg/lost-egg.github.io/abilities.md

 ## Bureaucracy

 Bureaucracy represents your ability to understand and manipulate organizations and to perform the activities of a merchant.

+### Evaluate Goods[^from-previous]

+**Action** Dramatic

+Roll (Intelligence + Bureaucracy).
+If you get 1 success, you know the overall Resources rating that an object is worth.

+If you get successes equal to the object's Resources value, you know its exact fair market value in its current condition.
+This gives you +1 to influence rolls for [Bargain](/social-influence#bargain) when dealing with an honest merchant, or +3 when dealing with a dishonest one.

+This action is Reflexive for small or simple objects, takes items for large objects or large quantities, and may take up to days for large quantities with uncertain market values.

 ## Craft